gihrig/dotfiles/README.md

 ## Preferred software

-I almost exclusively work on macOS, so this list will be specific to that operating system, but several of these reccomendations are also available, cross-platform.
+I almost exclusively work on macOS, so this list will be specific to that operating system, but several of these recommendations are also available, cross-platform.

 - [WezTerm](https://wezfurlong.org/wezterm/index.html) - A GPU-based terminal